Micha-JS/TACO_MJS/README.md

 # Workflow

-1. Sight the data and the data structe.
+1. Sight the data and the data structure.
 Instead of the data beeing dispersed in 15 different Folders (not sorted by classes - random) and the annotations beeing in a json file, I prefer to have the images all in one folder and the corresponding annotations in a csv file to more easily select labels or split the dataset.

 2. Set up base model